 - January 18, 2022: Deadline for Expressions of Interest

 - March 4, 2022: Deadline for full proposal

 - March 22, 2022: Applicants will be notified of proposal status

-- Summer/Fall 2022: EJ Graduate Research Scholarship begins research project
+- Summer/Fall 2022: EJ Graduate Research Award begins research project

 - Environmental justice (EJ) is the fair treatment and meaningful involvement of all people regardless of race, color, national origin, or income in the development, implementation, and enforcement of environmental laws, regulations, and policies.
 Environmental Protection Agency